-- ➤ Among the various factors identified from literature, it could be deduced that Safety performance is dependent on the following critical factors; organizational, Project Level, Safety Education and Training, Role of Government and Engineering Societies, Human, Historical, Economical, Psychological, Technical, Procedural and Environmental factors. - ➤ Most companies follow established safety guidelines and policies that meet

-Occupational Health and Safety guidelines. - ➤ However, most Safety Management Assessment Framework incidents and injuries at construction sites are a direct result of not adhering to the established safety procedures.
+- Among the various factors identified from literature, it could be deduced that Safety performance is dependent on the following critical factors; organizational, Project Level, Safety Education and Training, Role of Government and Engineering Societies, Human, Historical, Economical, Psychological, Technical, Procedural and Environmental factors. - Most companies follow established safety guidelines and policies that meet Occupational Health and Safety guidelines. - However, most Safety Management Assessment Framework incidents and injuries at construction sites are a direct result of not adhering to the established safety procedures. - The Accident Rate, Incidence Rate, Experience Modification Rating and Score Card are some methods and tools for evaluating the safety performance of construction contractors in general.
+There is no specific method for evaluating the safety performance of road construction companies.

-- ➤ The Accident Rate, Incidence Rate, Experience Modification Rating and Score Card are some methods and tools for evaluating the safety performance of construction contractors in general.
-There is no specific method for evaluating the safety performance of road construction companies. - The overall safety performance of the road construction sector in Ghana is evaluated to be at forty one percent (41%). - ➤ Medical and Welfare Facilities scored six percent (6%) emerging as the group that scored the highest in terms of safety. - ➤ Safety Responsibility, Safety Education and Training, Incident Reporting and Investigation scored five percent (5%) each respectively. - ➤ Management Commitment, Safety Programs and Work Practices, Job Training and Qualification, Inspection and Hazard Identification and Technical Factors scored four percent (4%) each respectively. - Most companies do not employ the services of a competent safety officer.
+- The overall safety performance of the road construction sector in Ghana is evaluated to be at forty one percent (41%). - Medical and Welfare Facilities scored six percent (6%) emerging as the group that scored the highest in terms of safety. - Safety Responsibility, Safety Education and Training, Incident Reporting and Investigation scored five percent (5%) each respectively. - Management Commitment, Safety Programs and Work Practices, Job Training and Qualification, Inspection and Hazard Identification and Technical Factors scored four percent (4%) each respectively. - > Most companies do not employ the services of a competent safety officer. - > Various companies do not have safety policies. - There is no compiled document or law on occupational safety in Ghana but instead the laws are scattered in various documents.